 - Salary corrections should not be done on an employee once that employee has certified to their time on their "Personnel Activity Confirmation" report.

-- There is a process where a grant project number can be set up prior to the award document being received.
+- A grant project number can be set up prior to the award document being received by submitting the appropriate memo to UND Research & Sponsored Program Development.

-- No-cost extension requests need to be reviewed by Grants Management and submitted by the UND Grants & Contracts Administration office at 701.777.2808.
+- No-cost extension requests need to be reviewed by Grants Management and submitted by UND Research & Sponsored Program Development.

-- Expenses such as office supplies, line charges, postage, administrative salaries, memberships, food purchases, subcontracts and equipment are considered unallowable on grants and contracts unless they are listed in the proposal budget and budget justification.
+- Expenses such as office supplies, line charges, postage, administrative salaries, memberships, food purchases, subcontracts and equipment are considered unallowable on grants and contracts unless they are listed in the proposal budget and justified in the budget justification.

 Below are some general questions concerning the administration of research projects at the SMHS.
 For questions specific to proposal budgets, please see the Proposal Resources ~ Budget Information section of this website.